On the surface, romance can seem like an easy genre to write in. However, knowing how to write a compelling romance novel takes skill and practice.

 - Craft your secondary characters

 - Write the happy ending

 While it may not require the extensive research and worldbuilding that a fantasy novel does, that doesn’t mean it’s easy.
-If you’re going to write a successful romance you really do need to learn how to write a novel well.
+If you’re going to write a fantasy romance or a successful romance you do need to learn how to write a novel well.